Humanitarian aid during the Gaza war: Allegations against Hamas

 When asked about Hamas's responsibility for the safety of civilians, Hamas leader Mousa Abu Marzook allegedly replied that "it is the responsibility of the United Nations to protect them... [and] it is the responsibility of the occupation to provide them with... services".
 On 28 October, The New York Times reported that Hamas had stockpiled food, water, medicine and sanitary products in underground caches, in amounts that would allow it to continue fighting for several months without resupply.
 On 12 November, Kan 11 aired a video taken by a Gazan civilian, that appeared to show Hamas policemen beating civilians approaching a truck carrying humanitarian aid for food, before allegedly taking the supplies for themselves.
 According to The Algemeiner, an unnamed "Fatah TV anchor" claimed that Hamas killed humanitarian aid workers to "prevent any activity by any [other] party" and "ensure Hamas control over the aid".
 Israel has also claimed Hamas has stolen aid.
 However, US officials said they do not have evidence to support Israel's claims.
 On 13 September Israeli Channel 12 news played alleged intercepted recordings purporting to show Hamas operatives discussing how to disperse overflowing Gaza aid that they had seized.
 In the recordings of radio conversations, an operative says "We have trucks overflowing with goods."
 The second operative declines the offer, saying "we have everything.
 In the meantime, we have no room in the stores."
 He then suggests they send the goods to Khan Younis.

 In an initiative aiming at shifting control of Gaza's population away from Hamas, U.S. aid foundation, Gaza Humanitarian Foundation outlined a $2 billion plan to establish "Humanitarian Transit Areas" in and potentially outside Gaza.
 These camps are described as large-scale, voluntary facilities where Palestinians could temporarily reside, undergo deradicalization, reintegrate, and prepare for potential relocation.
 Palestinian officials, including Hamas, have strongly rejected the proposal.
 A spokesperson for the Hamas-run Gaza media office dismissed GHF as a front for Israeli intelligence operating under a false humanitarian pretext.

+In July 2026, UN Deputy Special Coordinator Ramiz Alakbarov issued an official UN statement, according to which UN aid distributions to Gaza were suspended after Hamas militants entered a food distribution site in Jabalia and a World Food Programme warehouse and assaulted two truck drivers.
+Alakbarov added that "These incidents are not isolated.
+They are completely unacceptable and reflect an increasingly dangerous pattern of intimidation, violence and obstruction, including smuggling attempts, targeting and abusing humanitarian operations."
+Hamas denied the allegations.